KonstantinSimeonov/fluent-schemer/README.md

 - **promotes code reuse** - easily share code between modules, between clients, servers and across projects
 - easy to extends with custom schemas
 - **statically type checked** with typescript, checked for correctness with a bunch of **unit tests**
+- **throws errors** when rubbish arguments are provided to schema methods, instead of failing silently

 ## It will be cool, because
 - every script, that is part of the validator, will eventually be thoroughly unit tested